0xdbe-terraform/terraform-azdo-project/README.md

 # Terraform Azure AZDO Project

-This module for Terraform allows to bootstrap a project on Azure DevOps with :
+This module for Terraform allows to bootstrap a project on Azure DevOps with repositories.

-- Git repositories
-- Service connexion to Azure
-- Resource Group
-- Service Principal (with Contributor role on Resource Group)
-- Azure Storage as remote backend for Terraform

 ## Usage